-European Law Monitor is a non-political, not-for-profit, information service that provides citizens and organisations across Europe with information on the European Union and provide the ability to find and track new EU proposals, making it easier for interested parties to express their views to European legislators during the legislative process.
+European Law Monitor is a non-political, not-for-profit, information service that provides citizens and organisations across Europe with information on the European Union, making it easier for interested parties to express their views to European legislators during the legislative process.

 Europe Direct Relay for Hampshire

 European Law Monitor also hosts the Europe Direct Information Centre (EDIC) in Eastleigh, a local information centre for local citizens to find out more about the EU, and its strategies and policies.

 The Key Aims of European Law Monitor

 Most ordinary people and organisations in Europe have little idea as to the extent they are governed by EU legislation.
 Nor do they have much understanding of the legislative process of the European Union, how EU Laws are made, where EU Directives and Regulations come from, or how they are implemented by EU member states.

 Most importantly, they are unaware just how they can influence the legislative process to ensure their interests are protected.
 Our key aims are:

 - To alert consumers, NGOs, and businesses to any proposed European Union legislation that might affect their areas of interest so that they can become involved in the decision making process at an early stage.